 The spirit of Crete: democracy and freedom for the people of the Arab nations

 The Special Committee on the Arab World of the Socialist International established at the SI Council in Athens in July 2011 held its constituent meeting on the island of Crete on 28-29 October 2011 hosted by the Panhellenic Socialist Movement (PASOK), under the main theme, “For a new society of rights and freedoms: winning the transition to democracy in the Arab world.”
-Participating in the meeting were leaders and personalities representing progressive democratic forces from Egypt, Iraq, Lebanon, Libya, Mauritania, Morocco, Palestine, Syria, Tunisia, Western Sahara and Yemen, alongside other members of the International (list of participants).
+Participating in the meeting were leaders and personalities representing progressive democratic forces from Egypt, Iraq, Lebanon, Libya, Mauritania, Morocco, Palestine, Syria, Tunisia, Western Sahara and Yemen, alongside other members of the International.

 Participants were warmly welcomed to Crete by PASOK Secretary General Michalis Karhimakis.
 Opening the meeting, SI President and Prime Minister of Greece George Papandreou pointed to the feelings of solidarity and support that the members of the Socialist International in different continents shared with all those who were leading the democratic struggles in the Arab world.
 Social democrats had in their political record been the architects of many democracies through their struggles against authoritarianism and dictatorships, as in the case of his country or of Chile among other places.
 Democratic governance was the result of processes that can be very diverse but had one thing in common: the respect for the will of the majority.
 Today Arab revolutions were of particular significance because they represented the will of the majority of the Arab people for change.